mimicmobile/flutter-conference-app/README.md

 `Flutter Conference app` (what a name) is a project that lets you build your own version of the app for a conference.

-Because it's built in flutter, you can build copies of your app for both Android and iOS respectively!
+Because it's in flutter, you can build versions of your app for both Android and iOS respectively!

 ## Features